opengovernment/govkit/README.md

 [Report a bug](https://participatorypolitics.lighthouseapp.com/projects/51485-govkit) on our Lighthouse page.

 Govkit's main repo is on Github: [http://github.com/opengovernment/govkit](http://github.com/opengovernment/govkit), where your contributions, forks, and feedback are greatly welcomed.

+# Dear Canadians

+For Canadian open government data, our friends up north have created a [https://github.com/jpmckinney/govkit-ca](govkit-ca) gem that lives in the GovKit::CA namespace and should interoperate just fine with this gem.

+# A GovKit for your country?

+Let us know if you'd like to build a govkit for your region!
+We'd love to link to you.
+Your gem should be called, for example, govkit-uk (ISO 3166 country code), and your methods should live in the GovKit::UK namespace (for example).

 # TODOs